kleber-swf/vscode-unity-code-snippets/README.md

 As in any Visual Studio Code Extension you have several options to install:

 -  Enter the Visual Studio Code Marketplace, search for _Unity Code Snippets_ (or enter directly on [the extension page](https://marketplace.visualstudio.com/items?itemName=kleber-swf.unity-code-snippets)) and click on _Install_ button.
--  Inside Visual Studio Code, enter in the Extensios panel, search for _Unity Code Snippets_ and click on _Install_ button
+-  Inside Visual Studio Code, enter in the Extensions panel, search for _Unity Code Snippets_ and click on _Install_ button.
 -  Run the following command in the Command Palette:
    ```
    ext install kleber-swf.unity-code-snippets